Nihongo Online School

 The perception of kanji difficulty often stems from several misconceptions.
 Japanese children learn kanji over 12 years of schooling, but adult learners can achieve similar results much faster through systematic study methods.
 Additionally, many learners focus too heavily on memorizing isolated characters rather than learning them in context through vocabulary and compound words.

+Why kanji is hard for most beginners comes down to approach, not ability.
 The reality is that kanji are building blocks (radicals) that combine to form more complex characters.
 Once you understand common radicals, learning new kanji becomes significantly easier.

 Reasons Why Kanji Feels Difficult and Countermeasures